 "A GIRL'S NIGHT OUT!"

-CLAUDIA NYGAARD‘s new show “A Girl’s Night Out” is a musical tribute to women in honor of the 100th anniversary of women’s suffrage.
-Nygaard is a charismatic singer/songwriter and storyteller with a quick wit, and her songs are heartfelt, humorous, scrappy, and sensual little slices of Americana.
-She delivers them with an amber honey voice and sandwiches them in between outlandish monologues, and a daredevil vulnerability.
+Nygaard is a charismatic singer/songwriter and storyteller with a quick wit, and her award winning songs are heartfelt, humorous, scrappy, and sensual little slices of Americana.
+She delivers them with an amber honey voice and sandwiches them in between outlandish monologues, and a daredevil's vulnerability.

-The show begins with “Lucky Girl” a song about the strength and courage of Claudia’s great grandmothers as they left “the old country” and settled in this new land of America.
+Claudia's solo show begins with “Lucky Girl” a song about the strength and courage of Claudia’s great grandmothers as they left “the old country” and faced the hardships of pioneering in this new land of America.

-Claudia then hilariously pokes fun at the 1950s television portrayals of women with “Miss Kitty”, (Video available for multi-media screens) and shares the heartache of women who “got themselves into trouble” in the 50s and 60s with “I Wonder”.
-(Audio player below.)
+As the show moves forward in time she hilariously pokes fun at the 1950s television portrayals of women with “Miss Kitty”, (Video available for multi-media screens) and shares the heartache of women who “got themselves into trouble” in the 50s and 60s with “I Wonder”.

-Claudia brings the show to the present with the contemporary “Me Too”, and puts the shame back on the one who did the damage.
+Claudia brings the show to the present with the contemporary “Me Too”, putting the shame back on the perpetrator.
 She then lifts the audience back up with “Let The Storm Roll In”, a song where her voice soars with an indomitable faith in love.
 The show closes as Claudia incorporates American Sign Language in her stirring a cappella performance of “I Believe”.

 Nygaard is a former music row staff songwriter, and a winner of both the prestigious Kerrville Folk Festival and Tumbleweed Music Festival songwriting competitions.
-She has just released a new album “Lucky Girl” to rave reviews, and is in the process of recording a children’s mini musical based on fairytales called “Time Tested Tales Told in Tunes”.
+Her latest album “Lucky Girl” rose to #5 on the Folk Alliance radio chart and was released to rave reviews...

 WHAT THE VENUES SAY...